FFTAI/Wiki-GRx-Deploy/README.md

 Right now, the `demo_calibration.py` still have some bugs, please manually copy the absolute encoder value of each joint from the `bin` folder running our onboard software to the `sensor_offset.json` file.

-Sorry for the inconvenience. 😢
+Sorry for the inconvenience. 😢 (We are now working on it.)

 ## Info level